Phantomojo/phantomojo/README.md

 - 🌐 **Web3 Security**: Exploring blockchain security and DeFi protection mechanisms
 - 📱 **Mobile Security**: Developing mobile-first security applications
 - 🧠 **AI Reasoning Models**: Advancing hierarchical reasoning and decision-making systems
+- ⚡ **Quantum Computing**: Preparing for the next generation of security challenges

 ---

 ### 🧭 My Philosophy

 > Technology should empower, create order from chaos, and enable authentic expression.
 I build solutions that are technically sound, human-centered, and meaningful.
 As an "Evolving Architect of Self and Meaning," I continuously refine my skills and approach.

+**The Code of the Vibe:**
+- 🎯 **Precision over perfection** - Get it working, then make it beautiful
+- 🚀 **Innovation over convention** - Break the rules, but know why they exist
+- 🤝 **Collaboration over competition** - We're all building the future together
+- 💡 **Creativity over conformity** - The best solutions come from thinking differently

+**Random Facts About Me:**
+- 🎵 I code to the rhythm of lofi beats and synthwave
+- 🎮 I believe debugging is just reverse engineering your own thoughts
+- 🌙 I'm most productive when the world is asleep
+- ☕ Coffee is my debugging fuel
+- 🎭 I treat every project like a performance art piece

 ---